devansoliman/Bruiser/Honolua/README.md

 > [!CAUTION]
 > At this point, handling the board is dangerous due to sharp edges/points created by hardened carbon fiber.

 12. Use a serrated blade to cut away overhangs and excess material.
+Resin runoff should peel/pop right off.
+To reduce the risk of cutting into the board itself, cut carbon fiber overhangs to a sandable size; do not attempt remove completely.

 13. Drill the hardware holes.